ome/omero-guide-introduction/docs/data-management.rst

 duplicate the linked file, thus doubling the storage space necessary for these File Attachment files.

-Use this Duplicate feature to :ref:`replace the deprecated Shares feature<Shares>`.
+Use this Duplicate feature to :ref:`replace the discontinued Shares feature<Shares>`.

 Resources
 ---------